DoriCastilla/Playing-with-a-Cisco-Switch/Networking building with a Cisco Switch for beginners.md

 # Build a Networking with a Cisco Switch by a console cable for beginners

+## Objective
+To reset the configuration of the switch without administrative privileges.
-## Steps:
+## Steps
 1. Connect to the switch by Console cable
-2. Reset the Cisco switch via console without administrative privileges
+2. Reset the Cisco switch via console
 3. Set the Basic Configuration and Personalized Configuration.
 4. Set up SSH to the switch
 5. Assign an IP Address to the Management Interface (VLAN 1)
 6. Test SSH Access
 7. Make a Backup of the Cisco switch configuration (Optional)
-## Tools:
+## Tools
 - Computer
 - Windows 11
 - [PuTTY](https://www.putty.org/)